Last Updated on October 29, 2023

 - White blood cell count is normal

-- Platelet values are normal in anemia of prematurity.
-Low hemoglobin values, below 10 g/dL, are found.
+- Platelet values are normal in anemia of prematurity

 - Red blood cell indices are normal ( normochromic, normocytic) for age.

-Red blood cell morphology is normal.
-Prominence of red blood precursor may be visualized.
+Red blood cell morphology as observed under the light microscope is normal.
+Prominence of red blood precursors may be visualized.

-Coombs test is important to ensure an immune-mediated hemolytic process related to maternal-fetal blood group incompatibility is not present.
+Coombs test is important to detect an immune-mediated hemolytic process related to maternal-fetal blood group incompatibility.
 Rh typing of the mother and child should be done as well.

-Serum bilirubin if elevated would suggest an hemolytic type of anemia.
+Serum bilirubin, if elevated would suggest a hemolytic type of anemia.